yashirajb/schoolfinder2_git/schoolfinder2/school-finder-client/README.md

 Changes needed and suggested improvements for version 2.0:

 The second iteration of the app successfully created the ability for users to capture the schools that match the total sum of their search criteria.
 The app still does not utilize the continuous scroll feature for all returned schools.
+One immediate improvement would be the inclusion of react router, the standard routing library for React.

 ## Wireframes :